Key Takeaways

 Regulatory Requirements

-• Follow RBI notifications for banking charge updates.
+- Follow RBI notifications for banking charge updates and fair practice directives.

-• Maintain documentation, bank statements, GST invoices, reconciliations for seven years.
+- Maintain documentation: bank statements, GST invoices, and reconciliations for seven years.

 Accuracy Controls